 - U.S. Army Corps of Engineers 404 permitting/401 certification

 - Clean Air Act (CAA) and Clean Water Act (CWA) Citizen Suits and Third Party Challenges

 - Situational and crisis management

 Renee is a Fellow of the American College of Environmental Lawyers and serves on the Board of Directors of the Environmental Law Institute.

-As IEPA Director, Renee led the implementation of the state’s environmental programs.
+As IEPA Director, Renee led the development and implementation of the state’s environmental programs.
 Her position frequently required her to balance the need to promote economic growth and job creation, while still providing the state with effective programs aimed at protecting the environment and public health.
 Renee was appointed to her position as Director by two Governors and required senate consent.
 She had a staff of approximately 1,100 and a budget exceeding $1 billion.
 Earlier, she served as IEPA Associate Director and Chief Counsel, Senior Advisor to Illinois Governor on Environmental and Natural Resources and as Assistant Attorney General in the Environmental Control Division of the Illinois Attorney General.
 Highlights of Renee’s government service include:

 - Serving as Illinois Commissioner on the Great Lakes Commission.

 - Sitting on the Board of Directors for the Clean Energy Community Foundation.

 - Sitting on the Special Task Force on the Condition and Future of the Illinois Energy Infrastructure.

 - Launching of the Green Fleets Program, the Green Dealers Program and Illinois Clean School Bus Program, which promote the use of clean fuel technology and alternative fuels.